 Shroud of Turin

-Shroud of Turin The Shroud of Turin: modern photo of the face, positive left, negative right.
 Negative has been contrast enhanced.
 The origins of the shroud and its image are the subject of intense debate among theologians, historians and researchers.
-History of the Shroud of Turin The Shroud of Turin: recent photo of the face, positive left, negative right.
+History of the Shroud of Turin.
+The Shroud of Turin: recent photo of the face, positive left, negative right.

 Negative has been contrast enhanced.
 The historical records for the Shroud of Turin can be separated into two time periods: before 1390 and from 1390 to the present.
 The period until 1390 is subject to debate and controversy among historians.
 Prior to the 14th century there are some allegedly congruent but controversial references such as the Pray Codex.
+Sudarium of Oviedo.
 The ark that contains the Sudarium of Oviedo.

 Background and history The Sudarium is severely soiled and crumpled, with dark flecks that are symmetrically arranged but form no image, unlike the markings on the Shroud of Turin.
-Sudarium of Oviedo

-Is This the Real Face of Jesus Christ? - Page 1 Using cutting-edge technology on the famed Shroud of Turin, a team of computer artists has uncovered what they say may be a portrait of the true face of Jesus.
+Is This the Real Face of Jesus Christ? - Page 1.
+Using cutting-edge technology on the famed Shroud of Turin, a team of computer artists has uncovered what they say may be a portrait of the true face of Jesus.

 The History Channel will reveal the image -- and the painstaking and technical process of finding it -- tonight at 9 p.m.
 ET in the special "The Real Face of Jesus? " The Real Face of Jesus?
 Viewers should be prepared: The results achieved through the convergence of science and religion doesn't resemble the popularized images of Jesus.
-The Shroud of Turin Research Project.
+The Real Face of Jesus? — History.com TV Episodes, Schedule, & Video.
+Shroud of Turin Research Project.

 STURP issued its final report in 1981.
 The origins of the group go back to the experiments of physicist John P. Jackson, thermodynamicist Eric Jumper and photographer William Mottern in 1976.
 Using the ideas invented in aerospace science for building three dimensional models from images of Mars, Eric Jumper built initial devices to test the photographs of the Shroud of Turin.
 These were the first experiments relating to the shroud performed by scientists.
-Shroud of Turin Research Project

 Since 1578 the Shroud is kept in the Royal Chapel of Turin Cathedral (in 1694—1993 the Shroud rested in the Royal Chapel's Bertola altar), under the laminated bulletproof glass of the airtight case.
 The temperature and humidity controlled-case is filled with argon (99.5%) and oxygen (0.5%) to prevent chemical changes, the Shroud itself is kept on an aluminum support sliding on runners and stored flat within the case.
 Public showings When the Shroud is not on public display, the case is closed, during the public display the case can be moved, raised and opened.
-Conservation of the Shroud of Turin
+The Shroud of Turin Website.
+Shroud of Turin.